Hot Creamy Mushroom and Spinach Dip

 • 3 cups roughly chopped fresh spinach leaves

-• Kosher salt and freshly ground pepper to taste
+• Kosher salt and freshly ground black pepper (to taste)

-• 4 ounces fresh goat cheese crumbled
+• 4 ounces fresh goat cheese (crumbled)

 • 1 cup sour cream